sauber/etoro-copy-trading/src/ranking/README.md

-Train a neural network on future SharpeRatio based on investors numerical stats.
+Train a neural network on future chart score based on investors numerical stats.